-SNC-Lavalin's cash management policy requires that cash balances be invested, primarily, in money market instruments and bonds of high credit quality.
-The Corporation's priority is to ensure that cash is invested in highly safe and liquid instruments that offer yields comparable to those available on the market for high grade investment instruments.
+SNC-Lavalin's cash management policy requires that cash balances be invested in highly secure and highly liquid instruments that provide yields comparable to those available on the market for high-grade investment instruments.
+The Corporation invests its cash balances, primarily, in money market instruments and bonds of high-credit quality.